There are Several Ways to Test Your Plano Home’s Energy Efficiency

 Another way to conduct this test is by using a flashlight or a dollar bill to check the areas around your windows.
 If you close the window on a dollar bill and can pull it out without it dragging, there is a good chance there is a leak.

 To get a professional energy audit, call Chrome Heating & Air Conditioning and let us put our 25 plus years of experience to work for you.
-We also offer heating and air conditioning services and air quality assistance.
-Our team can even help you with plumbing issues in your Plano home, so call us today.Indoor Air Quality for Homes with Pets » « The Dangers of Not Getting Your AC Repaired
+We also offer heating and air conditioning services and indoor air quality service assistance.
+Our team can even help you with plumbing issues in your Plano home, so call us today.Indoor Air Quality for Homes with Pets » « 3 Signs It’s Time to Replace Your Air Conditioner